Skip to main content

 But Tan Caktiong refused to hear it, Tanmantiong explained.
 Instead, the then-28-year-old founder called the business together to form a plan of attack.

-Rather than beg for protectionism (which was a common thing due to the "Filipino First" policy in effect as well as the 1973 Constitution)--they faced it head-on.
+Rather than beg for protectionism (a common thing due to the "Filipino First" policy in effect and the 1973 Constitution)--they faced it head-on.
 I just laughed at the brilliant pun when they said, "We didn't chicken out, we served Chickenjoy instead."
 Tancaktiong loved the challenge and decided to face it.
 Instead of saying, "Jollibee is doomed!"
 Instead, it showed that any business that innovates is destined to succeed.
 Going head-to-head against McDonald's made Jollibee see how competition works.
 If it wasn't for competition--Jollibee would've probably remained in its humble beginnings.
-Instead, McDonald's served as an inspiration in 1981 when it entered the Philippines during a protectionist era.
+Instead, McDonald's was an inspiration in 1981 when it entered the Philippines during a protectionist era.

 References